SciML/DiffEqDocs.jl/docs/src/index.md

 this manual. **It is highly recommended that new users start with the [ODE tutorial](@ref ode_example)**.
 Example IJulia notebooks [can also be found in DiffEqTutorials.jl](https://github.com/SciML/DiffEqTutorials.jl).
-If you find any example where there seems to be an error, please open an issue.
+If you find any example where there appears to be an error, please open an issue.

-For the most up to date information on using the package, please join [the Gitter channel](https://gitter.im/JuliaDiffEq/Lobby).
+For the most up-to-date information on using the package, please join [the Gitter channel](https://gitter.im/JuliaDiffEq/Lobby).

 Using the bleeding edge for the latest features and development is only recommended for power users.
 Information on how to get to the bleeding edge is found in the